JustinEl-Chibani/JoeyTest/README.md

-This is just a test website I jokingly coded for my tech uncle's birthday.
+This is just a website I jokingly coded for my tech uncle's birthday.
 I used GitHub HTML Previewer to share the website, and then condenses the url to a "shorturl".

 https://htmlpreview.github.io/
 ↓